 Interns are expected to work 40 hours/week and complete the entire duration of their internship.
 Internships generally run from mid-January through the end of May, and upon successful performance may be extended through mid-November.

-For additional information, please contact Mark DeGregorio, the education and outreach coordinator, at 970-586-3777 or by e-mail.
+For additional information, please contact the Education and Outreach Coordinator by phone at 970-586-1338.